 Medicinal Uses of Aristolochia indica

-In Ayurveda, the root bark of plant is used as antidote for all types of poisons (snake poison, spider poison, scorpion stings etc.).
+In Ayurveda, the root bark of the plant are used as antidote for all types of poisons (snake poison, spider poison, scorpion stings, etc.).

-The tribal people are using this plant from ancient times to treat cobra poison and scorpion stings.
-The bruised roots are applied to bites of centipedes and scorpion stings.
-1.5 inch root is smashed and placed under the tongue for the neutralization of snake venom.
-In one study, ethanolic extract of plant exhibited protective effect against the red scorpion venom and showed 50% survival benefits in mice.
+The tribal people are using this plant from ancient times to treat cobra poison, and scorpion stings.
+The bruised roots are applied to bites of centipedes, and scorpion stings.
+1.5 inch root is smashed, and placed under the tongue for the neutralization of snake venom.
+In one study, ethanolic extract of the plant exhibited protective effect against the red scorpion venom, and showed 50% survival benefits in mice.